 If you would like us to give you feedback about your hitting or pitching products or review your training aids and devices or , please contact us at:

-Insider Bat – useful
+Insider Bat – can be useful but may encourage bat drag

 HeadCoach Throw Trainer – do not buy